-Reaching out to companies to offer outsourcing services often ends up with low reply rates and 0 meetings booked.
-So, how to make your cold email stand out in your prospects' inboxes and push them to hit reply?
+Do you want to know how to stand out in your prospects’ inboxes and push them to hit reply?

-Let’s see how Richard, CEO of Provoke outreach agency, would rewrite bad cold email example and replicate his tips to book more meetings!
+Let’s see how Richard, CEO of Provoke outreach agency, would rewrite a cold email riddled with common mistakes to book more meetings.

 Here's what blocks prospects from replying to this cold email:

-Sending overused subject lines will make your cold email seem generic and won’t motivate prospects to open and read the rest of it.
+Overused subject lines will make your cold email seem generic and won’t inspire a single ounce of interest in your leads.

 #2 Spelling mistakes

-Making spelling mistakes will make you appear lazy and like you didn’t care enough about your prospects to double-check your email.
+Making spelling mistakes will make you appear lazy and like you didn’t care enough to double-check your email or bother to learn the proper spelling.

 #3 No personalization